The Daily Question Process

 Some of my questions are about health, such as “How many sit-ups did you do?”
 (This works.
 Today I did 120 sit-ups at once.
 Not bad for a 66-year-old guy!)

 Disciplined follow-up is the key to the success of my teaching and coaching.
-One question is “With how many clients are you current on your follow-up?”
+One question is “With how many clients are you currently on your follow-up?”

 My relationship questions include, “Did you say or do something nice for your wife?
 Your son?
 Your daughter?”
 I am certainly not a perfect husband or dad, but this process helps me get better.

 Try it out.
 Write the questions that you should ask yourself every day.
-Even the process of writing questions will help you better understand your own values and how you live or don’t live them on a daily basis.
-If you really have courage, have someone listen to your answers every day.
+Even the process of writing questions will help you better understand your values and how you live or don’t live them daily.
+If you have courage, have someone listen to your answers every day.
 You might be as amazed at the results as I have been!

 Dr. Marshall Goldsmith is the author of the newly published Triggers: Creating Behavior that Lasts – Becoming the Person You Want to Be, which is a Wall Street Journal and New York Time #1 Bestseller.
 He is also the author of the New York Times Bestsellers, MOJO and What Got You Here Won’t Get You There.
 He has been recognized by Thinkers 50 as one of the Top Ten Business Thinkers in the World and by Harvard Business Review as the #1 Leadership Thinker in the World.
 He is the world’s top-rated executive coach and has advised over 150 major CEOs.